jprism/Data_Science_2025/challenges/c01-titanic-assignment.md

   almost all of the people that died were male
 - The largest surviving group was male crew
 - Many of the people who died were crew
-- 1st class females were the least likely to die
+- 1st class females had the smallest probability of dying out of all of the groups present on the titanic.
 - of females the most who died where 3rd class
 - despite more crew overall seeming to die compared to 3rd class. female crew almost all survived while many 3rd class females died